Biosensor for Measuring Substances in Circulating Blood

 C11789

-The technology presents a novel transistor-based biosensor design for continuous monitoring of circulating biomarkers in blood or urine that can be used for clinical diagnosis, point of care (POC) assays, and patient monitoring.
+Invention novelty: The technology presents a novel transistor-based biosensor design for continuous monitoring circulating biomarkers in blood or urine that can be used for clinical diagnosis, point of care (POC) assays, and patient monitoring.

-There is currently no method to measure proteins, molecules, and drugs in bodily fluids with immediate feedback.
+Value Proposition: There is currently no method to measure proteins, molecules, and drugs in bodily fluids with immediate feedback.
 The technology involves a novel biosensor design for continuously monitoring body fluids to detect and quantify proteins, molecules, metabolites, drugs, electrolytes or enzyme or drug function.
 This invention will aid healthcare professionals in predicting survival, stroke, seizures, and neuromotor outcomes for example.
-The device can potentially be used in renal dialysis circuits, urine drainage catheters, ECMO, VAD, or cardiopulmonary bypass to provide immediate feedback on biomarker levels.
+The device can be potentially be used in renal dialysis circuits, urine drainage catheters, ECMO, VAD, or cardiopulmonary bypass.
 Advantages of this invention include:

-• Continuous monitoring of levels of organ injury proteins, organ byproducts or metabolites, biomarkers of organ function or measures of anticoagulation to improve safety and decrease morbidity
+• Use for monitoring levels of organ injury proteins, organ byproducts or metabolites, biomarkers of organ function or measures of anticoagulation to improve safety and decrease morbidity.

-• Placement in line with a blood-filled circuit minimizes blood loss, decreases the need for blood transfusions, and decreases the risk of infection and embolism
+• Placement in line with a blood-filled circuit potentially minimizes blood loss, decreasing the need for blood transfusions and decreases the risk of infection and embolism.

 Johns Hopkins researchers have developed a biosensor design involving an electrical transistor-based platform.
 Water-stable semiconductors have the capability for covalent attachment of capture reagents to positions on the device where electrical signaling of binding events will be strong.
 Multiple transistors with contrasting responses to factor binding are linked to produce logic elements and binary, selective, and low-noise outputs for immediate feedback.